-A currency exchange rate incorporates interest rate policies and macroeconomic data such as economic growth, inflation, and unemployment.
+A currency exchange rate reflects interest rate policies as well as macroeconomic factors such as economic growth, inflation, and unemployment.

-Majorly, an exchange rate reflects a combination of the following fundamental conditions:
+Primarily, an exchange rate is influenced by a combination of the following fundamental conditions:

 (i) growth, inflation, and unemployment